-When you have kids, creating and following a routine may feel like a pipe dream.
+When you have kids, creating a routine (and following it) may feel like trying to climb Mount Everest with your kids hanging around your legs.

 Sure, you may have your child on a sleep schedule or they may eat every three hours, but what about your schedule?
 Do you follow a routine yourself?
 Do you have a schedule that your entire family follows?